 A car accident can change your life instantly.
 If you suffer injuries, you may miss days—and pay—from work while you visit doctors, rest, and recuperate.
 Pain from your injury may be intensified by worrying about paying medical bills on top of your usual living expenses.

-However, you may be releived to know that if another party’s negligence caused your injury, you may be entitled to compensation to cover your damages.
-A Mobile car accident lawyer from the Morris Bart law office can build your case, negotiate with insurers, and even represent you in civil court, if necessary.
-Best of all, you pay us nothing unless and until we win a settlement or judgment in your case.
+If another party’s negligence caused your injury, you may be entitled to compensation to cover your damages.
+A Mobile car accident lawyer from our law firm can protect your rights, build your case, negotiate with insurers, and even represent you in civil court, if necessary.

 For a free legal consultation with a Car Accident lawyer serving Mobile, call 800-537-8185